 Your rates can change quite drastically depending on your driving record.
 A clean driving record will obviously get you a lower rate than one with accidents or infractions.
 In Atlanta, drivers with one accident on their record will experience rates around $163 a month.
 In addition, drivers with a single ticket on their record can expect to pay around $144 a month on average.

 |Vehicle Age||Average Monthly Premium|

 |Less Than 1 Year||$144|

-According to the first table above, the cheapest vehicles to insure in Atlanta are by and large trucks and vans, at $113 per month.
+If you look at the first table above, the cheapest vehicles to insure in Atlanta are by and large trucks and vans, at $112 per month.

 Your rates can also vary depending on the age of your vehicle.
 Generally, newer vehicles are going to cost the most to insure.
 However, once your car is a few years old, you may start to see your rates drop back down a bit.
 The most expensive vehicles to insure in Atlanta, for eample, are vehicles less than or equal to one-year-old and four-to-five years old.

 More often than not, people who are married will pay slightly less to insure their car.
 This usually boils down to owners having multiple vehicles on the same policy, something some companies will reward with discounts.

 The difference in rates based on relationship status in Atlanta is about $27 a month, with married couples paying less for coverage than single drivers.